-All bedrooms are equipped with a colour television and internet access.
-The bedrooms are all personalised and furnished to a high standard, taking into account the needs and wishes of the young people providing space and facility for private study.
+All bedrooms are equipped with a

+television, firewalled internet access; the bedrooms are all furnished to a high standard, providing space and a facility for private study.

-All children and young people who are resident have individual bedrooms that they can lock if they wish to ensure privacy and security.
+All children and young people living at Oversands have individual bedrooms that they can lock if they wish to ensure privacy and security.
 All young people have their own key but for safety reasons staff can gain access to bedrooms if necessary.
-All young people have a choice in the layout, decoration and furniture in each bedroom.